Table of Contents

 Structure of the Urogenital Diaphragm

-Caudal from the pelvic diaphragm, there is a plate made out of connective tissue (central tendinous point of perineum) and muscles (deep transverse perineal muscle), which seals the ventral part of the levator hiatus.
-This plate is also referred to as ‘urogenital diaphragm’.
+Caudal from the pelvic diaphragm, there is a plate made out of connective tissue (central tendinous point of the perineum) and muscles (deep transverse perineal muscle), which seals the ventral part of the levator hiatus.
+This plate also is referred to as the urogenital diaphragm.

 The deep transverse perineal muscle seals the levator hiatus with its horizontally running muscle fibers.
 It gives off fibers that form the external urethral sphincter muscle.
 The urethra and (in women) the vagina run through it.